demogorgi/MIP_based_gas_simulator/gurobi-version/README.md

     start point for AI part and returns new agent_decisions dictionary to Simulator

 #### configs.py
-    class contains all global values which are used across the modules
+    file contains all global values which are used across the modules

 #### gas_network.py
     class represents a gas network logic and its basic rules

 #### mcts.py
-    classes for Monte Carlo Tree Search algorithm
+    classes to implement Monte Carlo Tree Search algorithm

-#### sol2statepenalty.py
+#### functions_ai.py
-    functions to extract values from solution output from simulator part
+    functions to generate state, find penalty for each timesteps, to remove duplicate entries in agent_decisions dictionary etc.

 #### neural_network_architecture.py
     class for neural network model to get policy and value head and a wrapper class for neural network